RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/si/si-4.10.md

 ## Control Statement

-Make provisions so that {{ insert: param, si-04.10_odp.01 }} is visible to {{ insert: param, si-04.10_odp.02 }}.
+The organization makes provisions so that {{ insert: param, si-4.10_prm_1 }} is visible to {{ insert: param, si-4.10_prm_2 }}.

+## Control Objective

+Determine if the organization:

+- \[SI-4(10)[1]\] defines encrypted communications traffic required to be visible to information system monitoring tools;

+- \[SI-4(10)[2]\] defines information system monitoring tools to be provided access to organization-defined encrypted communications traffic; and

+- \[SI-4(10)[3]\] makes provisions so that organization-defined encrypted communications traffic is visible to organization-defined information system monitoring tools.

 ## Control guidance

-Organizations balance the need to encrypt communications traffic to protect data confidentiality with the need to maintain visibility into such traffic from a monitoring perspective.
+Organizations balance the potentially conflicting needs for encrypting communications traffic and for having insight into such traffic from a monitoring perspective.
+For some organizations, the need to ensure the confidentiality of communications traffic is paramount; for others, mission-assurance is of greater concern.
 Organizations determine whether the visibility requirement applies to internal encrypted traffic, encrypted traffic intended for external destinations, or a subset of the traffic types.

-## Control assessment-objective

-provisions are made so that {{ insert: param, si-04.10_odp.01 }} is visible to {{ insert: param, si-04.10_odp.02 }}.